exporl/kuleuven-templates/README.md

 - R/Markdown poster: [poster-r-example.Rmd](poster-r-example.Rmd)
 - R/Markdown paper: [paper-r-example.Rmd](paper-r-example.Rmd)

-### Markdown
+### Plain Markdown

-If you need something that is a bit easier on the eyes than LaTeX and allows very easy customization of the templates, but don't want to go the full way to R/Markdown, take a look at the plain Markdown examples:
+If you need something that is a easier on the eyes than LaTeX and allows very easy customization of the templates, but don't want to go the full way to R/Markdown, take a look at the plain Markdown examples: